-This morning, visit a local family in their home and learn how the local specialty of rice noodles are made.
-You’ll also experience the breathtaking Temple of Angkor Wat, a highlight of the World Heritage Site of Angkor.
+This morning, you'll experience the breathtaking Temple of Angkor Wat, a highlight of the World Heritage site of Angkor.
 Built in the 12th century, it is the largest temple in the world and was originally dedicated to the Hindu god Vishnu.
 The temple became filled with Buddhist elements as the new religion spread through the empire.
 See the extensive gallery of bas-relief murals, one of the highlights of the temple.

 This evening, transfer by remork or tuk-tuk to attend a performance of Phare, the Cambodian Circus.
 The circus will amaze with spellbinding choreography and color that is a feast for the senses.
 The performance blends remarkable theater with folk music and distinctly Cambodian lore.
 (B)

 Day 12—Siem Reap